 3. Prevocational, educational or supported employment services may not be provided under the waiver other than as part of habilitation services as defined below.

-you may include in your definition of habilitation services furnished to individuals who have been discharged from a NF or ICF/MR prevocational, educational, and supported employment services designed to assist individuals in acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully outside an institution.
+Effective on or after April 7, 1986 until October 1, 1997, you may include in your definition of habilitation services furnished to individuals who have been discharged from a NF or ICF/MR prevocational, educational, and supported employment services designed to assist individuals in acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully outside an institution.
+Effective October 1, 1997, expanded habilitation applies to any eligible individual that the State determines requires the expanded habilitation services.
+The legislative requirement that an individual be discharged from an NF or ICF/MR has been deleted.
+States may, however, continue to include the discharge requirement for the expanded habilitation services noted above.

 Rev. 71 4-447